 - Allied subjects include nutrition; dance history; anatomy and physiology; and music studies.

-The Diploma in Dance Performance (Level 7) focusses on providing performance opportunities and industry experience.
+The New Zealand School of Dance Diploma in Dance Performance (Level 7) focusses on providing performance opportunities and industry experience.

 - The third year offers students a range of diverse experiences both within the School and externally.

 - Secondments and professional placements are an important part of the final year of training.

 - Students have the opportunity to work with dance companies for up to twelve weeks of term time.

 - Contemporary dance students choreograph their own works for the Choreographic Season produced every winter.